By Wade Ellett, Let’s Move Quad Cities Outdoors Blogger

-The lightening and June bugs are calling.
+The cool nights and twinkling stars are calling.
 Let’s go camping!

 I definitely have favorite cool campsites in the QC and even have a list of cool “glamping” sites with cabins in both Iowa and Illinois.
 They all have advantages and disadvantages, and one of the things that distinguishes them is whether they offer “designated” or “non-designated” (also called wild, dispersed and primitive) campsites.

 Today we’re going to look at the positives and negatives of both kinds of camping.

 These include most campsites where you can reserve a spot, like in our camping post from last year.

 The best thing about these sites tends to be the amenities.
 Flush toilets, showers, fire rings and grills, boat docks, and sometimes even camp stores are readily available.
 Many sell firewood, have well maintained trails, and many even offer boat rental or host evening campfire programs on the weekends.

 Another great thing about these sites is that there are few limits on what you can bring.
 Since you’re car-camping (as opposed to carrying everything in a backpack to your site), you don’t have to worry about pack weight or size; just bring whatever you want.
 I’ve even seen people that have strapped air conditioners to their tents!

 That’s a little much for me, but I enjoy taking a camp kitchen, cooking a delicious meal in my Dutch oven, and making morning coffee in the percolator.
 I also enjoy reaching into the cooler and cracking open an ice cold drink after a long hike.
 These are things that I’m not likely to be carrying when I’m backpacking out to a site.